New York Paycheck Calculator

 Local income tax

-If you live in New York City, then you need to pay an additional local income tax.
+If you live in New York City, you must to pay an additional local income tax.
 Or you can live outside NYC to avoid tax as more do.

 Refer to The Balance for more information.